 2. Demonstrate an ability to engage in entrepreneurial and innovation processes.

-1. Definitions and evolution of entrepreneurship and innovation
+1. Role of entrepreneurship and innovation for organisations and nations

-6. Role of innovation in established enterprise development (corporate entrepreneurship)
+4. Role of innovation in established enterprise development (intrapreneurship)

-9. Role of champions and culture in innovation
+9. Role of team building, leadership and strategic alliances in innovation